yellowdog/raydog/README.md

   "cluster_name": "ray-prod-1748357565-702532",
   "cluster_namespace": "my-ray-namespace",
   "cluster_tag": "my-ray-production",
-  "work_requirement_id": "ydid:workreq:000000:5d82a2dd-9bdd-4b3b-8ec8-ca9b4cd656b6",
+  "work_requirement_id": "ydid:workreq:000000:9d12fec4-faf2-4e8f-a179-80e5d8729276",
   "worker_pool_ids": [
-    "ydid:wrkrpool:000000:60a9b7cb-0c7c-4155-9ca6-68e92d99352a",
-    "ydid:wrkrpool:000000:d9229bdc-bb77-41eb-9e84-fa60bb130e01"
+    "ydid:wrkrpool:000000:d66bb53e-b3da-4df4-961c-204a0195e981",
+    "ydid:wrkrpool:000000:b957728f-0b5d-49b7-a45d-f97aa450bb5e",
+    "ydid:wrkrpool:000000:572fd46d-9c4c-4274-90c7-dcd5d95a52ba",
+    "ydid:wrkrpool:000000:a5317856-182f-4d46-a64a-95549cbdf30a"
   ]
 }
 ```

-(Only the `work_requirement_id` and `worker_pool_ids` properties are used; the other properties are for information only.)
+Only the `work_requirement_id` and `worker_pool_ids` properties are used; the other properties are for information only.

+### Usage

 To use the saved state:

-1. Instantiate an object of class `RayDogClusterProxy`, supplying the YellowDog Application Key ID and Secret
+1. Instantiate an object of class `RayDogClusterProxy`, supplying the YellowDog Application Key ID and Secret to authenticate with the platform
-2. Load the saved state using one of the `load_saved_state_from_json()` or `load_saved_state_from_json_file()` methods
+2. Load the saved state using one of the methods `load_saved_state_from_json()`, supplying a JSON string as the argument, or `load_saved_state_from_json_file()`, supplying the name of a file containing JSON content as the argument
-3. Invoke the `shut_down()` method; this will cancel the work requirement (aborting any running tasks) and shut down all worker pools
+3. Invoke the `shut_down()` method; this will cancel the work requirement (aborting executing tasks) and shut down all worker pools

 ### Caveats